 For a satellite in orbit all resources are sparse and the most critical resources of all is power.
 Power is required to run the satellite, to communicate, to calculate, to perform experiments and all other operations.
-Detailed knowledge on the power budget is thus essential when operating a satellite in orbit.
+Detailed knowledge on the power budget, i.e. energy expenditure of hardware modules when in use/idle, is thus essential when operating a satellite in orbit.
 Furthermore, in a satellite not all power is used as it is generated.
-The satellite passes into eclipse each orbit and during those periods it must draw power from its batteries.
-This challenge is especially apparent for nanosatellites where not only the actual satellite but also the resources are very small.
-An operator of such a spacecraft is thus faced with a highly complex task when having to manually plan and command in-orbit operations constantly balancing power and data budgets.